-- C19.1 The Catastrophe Risk Return ('Cat Return') is set out to determine the extent of reliance on vendor models to assess catastrophe exposures and highlight the actions insurers take to mitigate model risk, including a description of procedures and analytics in place to monitor and quantify exposure to vendor models.
+- The Catastrophe Risk Return ('Cat Return') is set out to determine the extent of reliance on vendor models to assess catastrophe exposures and highlight the actions insurers take to mitigate model risk, including a description of procedures and analytics in place to monitor and quantify exposure to vendor models.
 It also serves as a tool to assist the BMA to assess the reasonableness of inputs into the catastrophe component of the regulatory capital requirement, and whether standards are being applied evenly. - The Cat Return will also be used to assess liquidity.
 Liquidity risk is not always mitigated simply by holding additional capital.
 Claims-paying ability is obviously an important factor that is perhaps more pronounced with catastrophe risk where large amounts of capital may have to be liquidated to pay claims at very short notice.
 Additionally, complexity arises with the currency mismatch that may exist between an insurer's capital and a subset of its potential catastrophe liabilities.
-An insurer should be able to demonstrate that it has considered potential challenges to liquidity, including the methodology and principles used to measure liquidity, contingency plans, access to new funding sources, and projected liquidity requirements. - C19.3 The Cat Return is required for all Class 4 and 3B insurers except when an exemption was granted by the BMA.
-Class 3A insurers, on the other hand, are only required to complete the Cat Return when the insurer writes property catastrophe line of business.
+An insurer should be able to demonstrate that it has considered potential challenges to liquidity, including the methodology and principles used to measure liquidity, contingency plans, access to new funding sources, and projected liquidity requirements. - C19.3 The Cat Return is only required when the insurer writes property catastrophe line of business.

 - C19.4 The Cat Return Schedule X shall provide the following matters:

-- a) Total Exceedance Probability ("EP") curves
+- a) Total Exceedance Probability ('EP') curves;

-- b) EP curve for insurance
+- b) EP curve for insurance;

-- c) EP curve for region-perils
+- c) EP curve for region-perils;

-- d) Statutory lines of business and zones exposure per region-perils
+- d) Statutory lines of business and zones exposure per region-perils;

-- e) Accumulations overview
+- e) Accumulations overview;

-- f) Data analysis
+- f) Data analysis;

-- g) Reinsurance disclosures
+- g) Reinsurance disclosures;

-- h) Insurance terrorism exposure
+- h) Insurance terrorism exposure;

-- i) Reinsurance terrorism limits and
+- i) Reinsurance terrorism limits; and

-- j) Assumed exchange rates
+- j) Assumed exchange rates.

-- C19.5 The Catastrophe Risk Return Guidelines (2016) provide detailed instructions on the above requirements and has been updated for frequently asked questions.
+- C19.5 The 'Catastrophe Risk Return Guidelines (2016)' provide detailed instructions on the above requirements and has been updated for frequently asked questions.
 A copy of these guidelines is available on the BMA's website.